wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/manage-gift-batches-receipts-and-refunds/includes/2-gift-batches.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of a new gift batch record in Fundraising and Engagement.](../media/1-gift-batch-record.png)](../media/1-gift-batch-record.png#lightbox)

 The mandatory columns batch type, configuration, and campaign must be completed before saving the gift batch.
-For this scenario, **Multiple Payments** should be selected as the batch type, because in this case we are processing a batch which contains multiple individual donations received from our campaign.
+For this scenario, **Multiple Payments** should be selected as the batch type, because in this case we are processing a batch that contains multiple individual donations received from our campaign.

-For more information about campaigns, appeals, packages and designations, go to the Module: Manage Designations and Campaigns in Fundraising and Engagement {hyperlink in MS Learn}
+For more information about campaigns, appeals, packages, and designations, go to the Module: Manage Designations and Campaigns in Fundraising and Engagement {hyperlink in MS Learn}

 Once the gift batch is saved, individual donations can be entered in from the **Batch Gifts** tab.